LongOnly/Quantitative-Notebooks/README.md

 Feel free to email me if you have any doubt, suggestion, critique or proposal - contact[at]leonardofilipe.com

 #### License
-This code has been released under the [Apache 2.0 License](LICENSE).
+This code has been released under the [Apache 2.0 License](LICENSE)